doug-101/TreeTag/README.md

 ## Linux

-TreeTag should run on any 64-bit Linux OS that has libgtk-3-0 and zenity installed.
+TreeTag should run on any 64-bit Linux OS.
 There is no support for 32-bit platforms.

 ## Windows